Old Regular Baptists: History

-There is one side of the synergistic Old Regular Baptist doctrine that teaches that God dealt to every man universally a "measure of faith", and it must be put to work by the creature in order for salvation to occur.
+There is one side of the synergistic Old Regular Baptist doctrine that teaches that God dealt to every man universally a "measure of faith", and it must be put to work by the creature for salvation to occur.
 This teaching has been recorded in the minutes of some of the Conditional Salvation Advocates Annual Association.
 There are ministers within the Old Regular Baptist that hold the "Duty of Faith" and "Measure of Faith" doctrines as heresy, and claim it was invented in the 1960s in Southwestern Virginia, after the Light of Christ division came about.
 Any prior reference to the terminology in Old Regular Baptist records or usage uses the "Measure of Faith" to mean a gift to the regenerated and not the unregenerated.

-The Old Regular Baptist in Appalachia were more tolerant in doctrine, originally allowing for different views on the Atonement.
+Old Regular Baptists in Appalachia were more tolerant in doctrine, initially allowing different views on the Atonement.
 This stems from an earlier agreement made by the Regular and Separate Baptists when forming the United Baptists in Kentucky.
-While the doctrine of some traditional Old Regular Baptists (Gillites) would be in harmony with the London or Philadelphia Confessions of Faith advocating limited or particular atonement, others among the Old Regulars hold to a more modified Calvinism and to Andrew Fuller's view of the atonement.
-There are also some ministers and members that hold to a modified general atonement belief.
+While the doctrine of some traditional Old Regular Baptists (Gillites) would be in harmony with the London or Philadelphia Confessions of Faith advocating limited or particular Atonement, others among the Old Regulars hold to a more modified Calvinism and to Andrew Fuller's view of the Atonement.
+Some ministers and members have to a modified form of general Atonement.

-The original compromise on the atonement made by the Regular and Separate Baptists was never kept, and it led to doctrinal splits on the atonement issue which were widespread throughout Appalachia.
-Statements were made by some of the Mountain Associations that Christ made a full atonement for all those that have believed, and that these believers were the elect chosen in Christ before the foundation of the world.
+The original compromise on the Atonement made by the Regular and Separate Baptists was never kept, leading to widespread doctrinal splits on the Atonement throughout Appalachia.
+Some made statements of the Mountain Associations that Christ made a full atonement for all those who have believed, and that these believers were the elect chosen in Christ before the foundation of the world.
 This statement seemed to satisfy the different factions for a while.

-The Red Bird, Red River, Spencer, Sandlick, Mates Creek, Burning Springs, Mountain, Rock Springs, North District, Licking, Mud River, Twin Creek, and parts of the New Salem and Union Associations of Old Regular Baptist held to special or limited atonement.
-Strict particular atonement was the doctrine of the Washington, Pocatalico, Three Forks of Powell River, the Elkhorn of West Virginia, the majority side of Mates Creek and Sandlick Associations, and part of the Union Association.
-The New Salem Association corresponded with the limited atonement side of the Union Association after the split, and then later switched sides, and took correspondence with the side holding more to a Fullerite view.
+The Red Bird, Red River, Spencer, Sandlick, Mates Creek, Burning Springs, Mountain, Rock Springs, North District, Licking, Mud River, Twin Creek, and parts of the New Salem and Union Associations of Old Regular Baptists held to special or limited Atonement.
+Strict particular Atonement was the doctrine of the Washington, Pocatalico, Three Forks of Powell River, the Elkhorn of West Virginia, the majority side of Mates Creek and Sandlick Associations, and part of the Union Association.
+The New Salem Association corresponded with the limited atonement side of the Union Association after the split, then later switched sides and began corresponding with the side holding to a Fullerite view.